Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 5/28/2023

-Continued work on new algorithm and data stucture.
+Continued work on new algorithm and data structure.

 ### 5/29/2023

-Worked on mouseClicked(); and the underlieing connection methods which needs debugging.
+Worked on mouseClicked(); and the underlying connection methods which needs debugging.

 ### 5/30/2023